Byetta Lawsuits: Pancreatitis, Pancreatic Cancer

 Can I File A Byetta Lawsuit?

-Our dangerous drug attorneys can help if you or someone you care about was harmed by Byetta.
+Our dangerous drug attorneys can help if you or someone you care about was harmed.
 Lawsuits have been filed against Bristol-Myers Squibb, the drug maker, by both patients and their families seeking compensation for injuries caused by this dangerous drug.
 You may be entitled to a settlement.
 We do not charge any legal fees unless you receive a settlement and we pay all of the case costs.
 If your claim is not successful for any reason, you do not owe us anything.
 We put it all in writing for you.

 Our No-Fee Promise on Byetta Cases